Rahul2251999/Real-Time-Chat-Application/README.md

 1. User authenticates via the login form
 2. Socket.IO establishes real-time connection
 3. User can create new rooms or join existing ones
+4. Each room generates its own RSA key pair for encryption
+5. Messages are encrypted on the client side before transmission
-4. Messages are sent via Socket.IO and broadcast to all room members
+6. Server decrypts messages and broadcasts to all room members
-5. Real-time updates for user presence and room lists
+7. Real-time updates for user presence and room lists

 ## What I'd Improve with More Time